European fulfilment network

 Amazon Pan-European (PAN -EU)

-If you want to register for pan-European you will need to have a European sellers account or create one ensure that you add fulfilment by amazon.
-You can view if a product is eligible for pan-EU by clicking on the pan-European stats column of the Pan-European eligible ASIN Report, which is available on the Pan-European FBA Inventory page.
+If you want to register for European fulfilment network you will need to have a European sellers account or create one ensure that you add amazon fulfilment.
+You can view if a product is eligible for pan-EU by clicking on the pan-European stats column of the Pan-European eligible ASIN Report, which is available on the Pan European FBA Inventory page.
 To sell a product that is available on the amazon catalogue you need to match your existing Amazon standard identification number.
 However if your product is not already in the amazon catalogue you will have to create a new Amazon standard identification number.
-You can enable pan-EU in your fulfilment by amazon settings in seller central.
-To enable pan-EU FBA you must be eligible to sell in each amazon European marketplace Amazon.co.uk, Amazon.fr, Amazon.de, Amazon.it and Amzon.es.
+You can enable pan EU in your fulfilment by amazon settings in seller central.
+To enable pan EU FBA you must be eligible to sell in each amazon European marketplace Amazon.co.uk, Amazon.fr, Amazon.de, Amazon.it and Amzon.es.
 You have to create an active FBA offer for it in each of the five amazon European marketplaces from the same stock pool with identical labelling type.
 You must enrol an eligible ASIN in the Pan-European FBA programme from the Pan-European FBA Inventory page to start receiving Pan-European FBA benefits on the product.

 If you are registering for Pan-EU you will have to register for VAT in 7 countries and you will have to pay local fulfilment fees in all marketplaces.
 The main benefit of PAN-EU is that you gain access to all of Amazon’s marketplaces in Europe and will also be Prime eligible in all of these countries.
 You will however need to register for VAT in all of the countries before you switch PAN-EU on, as you will immediately trigger VAT liabilities in all of these countries.